Oral Cancer Screening Hillsboro OR

 The basic cancer oral screening doesn’t take any longer than five minutes.
 However, if it’s a detailed screening then may recommend that you rinse your mouth with a blue dye a day before the exam.
 This procedure helps identify unusual cells more effectively and suggests further testing if needed.

 Basic oral cancer screening can help save your life by identifying the signs of cancer at an early stage.
-It is for this reason that you should give us a call at (971) 979-3737 to schedule an oral screening or a dental check-up.
+It is for this reason that you should contact us at (503) 648-7700 to schedule an oral screening or a dental check-up.
 You can also visit Hoffman Dental to learn more about the screening.